shittu33/Student_Profile_Retrofit/README.md

 A Flutter App that perform CRUD operations with Cloud Firestore and Storage Using Rest API (No Firebase SDKs) Using Bloc pattern

 ## Overview
-The app basicly Read,Write,Update and delete Student information details including their profile picture online using Cloud Firestore and Storage Rest API.
+The app basicly Read,Write,Update and delete Student information details including their profile picture online using Google Cloud Firestore and Storage Rest API.

 ## Moltivation
 You might wonder why i didn't use Firebase SDKs instead? well!! while experimenting Firebase Storage on web, i found out that Firebase Storage is not yet officially supported on web, so that inspire me to think of a way to get all the job done without the sdk.
 Moreover the Firebase SDK will unnecessarily make my Apk size larger than usual in a case where i just need to query or perform a very simple operation on Firestore or Storage like this. its wiser to just use the Api.

-And meanwhile i don't see anything wrong in exploring this cool method
+## Advantage of Using REST API for Authenntication,Firestore and Cloud Storage
+* Accessing Cloud Storage from a resource-constrained environment, such as Flutter Web.
+* Read and write Firestore documents data with full admin privileges.
+* Create your own simplified admin console to do things like look up user data or change a user's email address for authentication.
+* Generate and verify Firebase auth tokens.
+* Programmatically send Firebase Cloud Messaging messages using a simple, alternative approach to the Firebase Cloud Messaging server protocols.

-### Sample question
+### App Demo
  ![Demo](url)

 ## Technologies
 **This project was created with:**
 * Cloud Firestore REST API
 * Cloud Storage JSON API
-* OAuth 2.0 (for Cloud Storage authentication)
+* Google Identity OAuth 2.0 (to access data from Cloud Storage & Firestore with full admin privileges)

 **I used following SDK:**
 * Flutter SDK